Shopify/cli/.changeset/metal-terms-deny.md

 '@shopify/cli-kit': minor
 ---

-Add a GrapgQL client to communicate with Admin and Partners API
+Add a GraphQL client to communicate with Admin and Partners API